Team-BHP > Travelogues > Route / Travel Queries

 Use it to refill smaller 1 liter bottles based on need along with refiling big cans when you are confident about water quality means you can avoid buying water bottles to huge extent.

-mpksuhas is offline (2) Thanks
+mpksuhas is online now (2) Thanks

 Old 3rd August 2018, 01:32 #39